nashville-software-school/bangazon-inc/book-3-web-api/chapters/API_AUTH.md

 # Exercises
 1. Create routes in `ApplicationViews` for your login and register forms.
 2. Modify your Post List to show _only_ the user's posts.
-Remember that you can get the user's id out of local storage.